debasish2110/Jenkins/README.md

 ## **Conclusion**
 Jenkins is a **powerful and flexible CI/CD automation server** widely used in DevOps.
 It supports **automation, extensibility via plugins, distributed builds, and integration with modern tools** like Docker, Kubernetes, and cloud platforms.

-Would you like help setting up Jenkins or writing a Jenkinsfile for a project? 🚀